outdreamer/build-a-cure/docs/tasks/function_to_do.md

     - filters:
       - filters or limit structures can be used to reduce what doesnt contribute to prediction accuracy or cant be applied by default (solution cant merge variables from alternate functions)

-    - the core structure of a network is 'connection', with related structures 'positions', 'direction', and 'filters'
+    - the core structure of a network is 'connection', with related structures 'position', 'direction', and 'filters'
       - a problem & solution can be 'connected' using a structure (like a sequence or network) of formats
       - other structural insight paths can be used to derive solutions
         - find solution by applying solution metric structures like structures of a priority